greenbone/gvm-tools/docs/tools.rst

   * TLS - *tls*
   * SSH - *ssh*
-  * Unix Socket - *socket*
+  * Unix Domain socket - *socket*

 The user has to decide to use one of these connection types establish a communication channel.
 Most of the time the **socket** connection should be chosen.
 The other connection types require some setup and possible adjustments at the server side.

-All tools take several arguments and parameters. :program:`gvm-tools` allows to set defaults for most of these in a configuration file.
+All tools take several arguments and parameters. :program:`gvm-tools` allows setting defaults for most of these in a configuration file.
 See :doc:`config` for details about the possible settings and capabilities.

 .. _gvm_cli: